-In this paper, we prove some equidistribution results of closed geodesics on any closed (symmetric) Finsler surface and Riemannian surface, which gives a quantitative refinement of the $C^\infty$-generic density theorem of Chen \cite{Chen2019}, and generalize the result of Li and Staffa into the Finsler setting, while our method are inspired by Irie \cite{Irie2018} and completely different from Li and Staffa \cite{LS2022}.
+In this paper, inspired by \cite{Irie2018} and \cite{MNS2017}, we further prove the existence of an equidistributed sequence of closed geodesics for a generic set of Finsler, symmetric Finsler and Riemannian metrics on every closed surface.
+This work not only provides a quantitative refinement of the generic density theorem in \cite{Chen2019}, but also generalizes the aforementioned result in \cite{LS2022} into the Finsler setting using an entirely distinct approach.
+Comparing to the Finsler case indicated from \cite{Irie2018}, our proof relies on a specific local variation of metrics and the transversality arguments in \cite{Irie2018} that adapted to the symmetric Finsler and Riemannian structure.
+In particular, the local variation is important in overcoming the challenges posted by the rigidity of symmetric Finsler and Riemannian metrics.
+This idea was also briefly and independently mentioned in \cite{LS2022} in 2022, while our paper was initially released on arXiv.
+Moreover, an analogous approach has been used in \cite{Pirprasad2022} and \cite{Prasad2023} to address the equidistributed periodic orbits on a closed oriented surface probably with boundary for a generic set of area-preserving diffeomorphisms.